Top level directory structure:

 testit --exact my-test-name --update

-This will generally generate compressed reference images (to remain within the above size limit).
+For visual tests, this will generally generate compressed reference images (to remain within the size limit).

 If you use the VS Code test helper extension (see the tools